hypi-universe/docs/content/create-serverless.md

 :::note

-Serverless function returns any valid JSON value as output.
-It cannot return arrays.
+OpenWhisk requires a JSON object as output.
+Hence, serverless function cannot return arrays.
 It must return an object at the top level which can have arrays inside it.

 :::